JUCMNAV/TURNtoURN/README.md

 ## Design choices
 * Note that this is not like an OOP language where initNextItem instantiates the object before it can be assigned a name; the object is initialized in the "for" block; the choice of calling id first is merely for familiarity

+## Testing
+* I am working on ensuring that the system compiles and runs for all test cases using Turn2Urn.atl (without ConnectingNodes.atl code).
+If this is not possible due to the task of ConnectingNodes in the system, then I will consider optimizations in Turn2Urn regarding calls made to ConnectingNodes before returning the code from ConnectingNodes.
+* The current issues do have significant overlap, and as such likely have to do with changes to how ATL or OCL is handled.
+Dealing with one issue in some category should make dealing with others much faster.
+Current issues and their respective files are as follows:
+	* ClassCastException
+		* AndForkTestMergedBranches
+		* validation
+		* validation-names
+	* ArrayStoreException
+		* Belief
+	* Unable to access property on OclUndefined
+		* component
+		* endpoint
+		* orfork
+		* responsibility
+		* softgoal
+		* task
+		* startpoint
+		* stub
+	* Illegal value exception on the value "resource"
+		* goal
+		* indicator
+		* remaining test cases
+		* resource
+	* Feature does not exist on object
+		* OrForkTestBranches
+		* OrForkTestMergedBranches